 Reviews about the assembly process of the Runow Water Rowing Machine were overall positive.
 Most customers were able to put it together within 30 minutes (and a lot of that time was spent filling up the 20L water tank) because the majority of the parts come pre-assembled.

 As one satisfied customer put it, “This rowing machine is super easy to assemble.
-Within 10 minutes of receiving it, I have finished setting up the machine.
+Within 10 minutes of receiving it, I finished setting up the machine.
 You just used the hex key they provided to get the 10 screws in, and that is pretty much everything.
 The water filling part is also easy and straightforward.”

 Though the instruction manual wasn’t as clear as it could be, the fact that there are so few components to assemble means it’s a beautifully simple process to get the Runow Rower set up and ready to use.

 A few reviewers mentioned receiving the Runow Water Rower with bolts and nuts missing.
 Most of these pieces are simple to replace—you can find them at literally any hardware store—but it’s a hassle to have to go out and buy these components when they should arrive in the box with your purchased product.

 Also, there were a number of complaints about the siphon/hand pump used to fill the water rower.
 One user said, “The hand pump is not a siphon pump or a really bad one, so be prepared to spend 10 minutes assembling the rower, and 20 minutes pumping water into it.”

 They actually gave a pretty good recommendation: “If you have a better pump or even a piece of hose to siphon the “old fashion way”, you’re already ahead of the game.”